Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: Quark models based on modular symmetry

 We see that this model makes use of five real positive parameters $\alpha_{u1,d}$, $\beta_{t,d}$, $\gamma_{d}$ and two complex parameter $\alpha_{u2}, \gamma_u$ to describe quark masses and CKM matrix.
 If we impose gCP symmetry on this model, $\alpha_{u2}$ and $\gamma_u$ restricted to be real and they can be either positive or negative.
 A good agreement between data and predictions is obtained for the following values of input parameters

 The quark mass ratios and mixing parameters are determined to be

-\item[\textcircled{2}]{\textbf{Model II with gCP: 9 free real parameters including $\texttt{Re}(\tau)$ and $\texttt{Im}(\tau)$}}\\ In this model, the representation assignments for quark fields are the same as \textbf{Model I} except changing the right-handed quarks $t^c,~b^c$ to $\mathbf{1'}, ~\mathbf{1}$ of $S'_4$.
-The modular weights of these quark superfields are set to
+\item[\textcircled{2}]{\textbf{Model II with gCP: 9 free real parameters including $\texttt{Re}(\tau)$ and $\texttt{Im}(\tau)$}}\\ In this model, the representation assignments for quark fields are the same as \textbf{Model I} except changing the assignments of $t^c$ and $b^c$ to $\mathbf{1'}$ and $\mathbf{1}$ respectively under $S'_4$.
+The modular weights of quark fields still satisfy the condition of Eq.~\eqref{eq:wt1-QMI}.
+Consequently the superpotential in quark sector is given by